 Forcible Rape - The carnal knowledge of a female, forcibly and against her will - includes attempted rape.
-Illinois reports criminal sexual assault offenses rather than rape offenses under this category.
+(Illinois reports criminal sexual assault offenses against males and females rather than rape offenses under this category.)

 Robbery - The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence - includes attempted robbery.